rgayler/scorecal_CSCC_2019/README.md

 To do that, you will have to find out how to drive Rstudio.

 The cloud instance is small, and has various constraints imposed on it.
-The limitations at time of writing this are:
+The limitations at the time of writing this are:

 * The server has limited memory so you cannot load large datasets or run big computations
 * This is meant for interactive and ephemeral interactive coding so an instance will die after 10 minutes of inactivity.